KatKatKateryna/conference-test/README.md

 1. [Create](https://automate.speckle.dev/) a new Speckle Automation.
 1. Select your Speckle Project and Speckle Model.
 1. Select the existing Speckle Function for creating OSM context.
-1. Enter a phrase to use in the comment.
+1. Enter the chosen radius from your project location.
 1. Click `Create Automation`.

 ### Getting Started with creating your own Speckle Function